Knee Replacement Surgery Cost and Procedure Guide

 This image is of a scar from a full knee joint replacement after recovery.

-Your surgeon will tell you what kind of knee joint replacement you will have well before the day of your surgery.
+The surgeon will tell the patient what kind of knee joint replacement they will have well before the day of the surgery.

 Total Knee Replacement